Project Fresh Start

 There are two types of pardons:

-- You can apply for a provisional pardon at any time, no matter how recent the conviction.
-If you are on parole or probation, you can apply for a provisional pardon as long as your supervising officer fills out the required form.
-A provisional pardon is for employment purposes: it states that you are employable and makes it illegal for employers to deny employment based on your criminal record.
+- You can apply for a Certificate of Employability 90 days after release for incarceration and or 90 days after you have successfully completed probation/parole supervision.
+A Certificate of Employability is for employment purposes: it states that you are employable and makes it illegal for employers to deny employment based on your criminal record.

 - You can apply for an expungement pardon 3 years after the disposition date of your most recent misdemeanor conviction and/or 5 years after the disposition date of your most recent felony conviction.
 An expungement pardon erases the official criminal record.

-For application materials for a provisional pardon and/or an expungement pardon, go to:
+For application materials for a Certificate of Employability and/or an expungement pardon, go to: